 The A|X directors of advertising and branding, Tom Jarrold and Matthew Scrivens, then suggested approaching Armani a second time (which they almost never do) with the entire Chermayeff & Geismar presentation, which showed the logo in such applications as magazine ads, storefronts, and billboards.
 Once Armani saw the increased visual impact of the new identity in context, he immediately approved it.

-A good lesson, from Chermayeff & Geismar’s 2011 book Identify.
+A good lesson excerpted from the recommended 2011 book Identify.

 Update: A few design mockup resources over on Logo Design Love.